 Fungicides in crop protection are used to control disease-causing fungal organisms.
 They allow increasing yield during the growing season and preserve stored products.

 For optimal use of pesticides for crop protection, it is best to divide the field into zones according to the plant damage degree.
 It allows using resources rationally by applying only the necessary amount of chemicals.
-The EOS Crop Monitoring platform users can zone a field based on vegetation indices.
+The EOSDA Crop Monitoring platform users can zone a field based on vegetation indices.
 These vegetation maps clearly show vulnerable areas whose conditions can result from plants infestation.

 Biological Crop Protection